amashuroff/understanding-weird-parts-js/js-browser.md

 ### Event loop

 - The common denominator in all environments is a built-in mechanism called the event loop, which handles the execution of multiple chunks of your program over time, each time invoking the JS Engine.

+### Microtasks

+Immediately after every macrotask, the engine executes all tasks from microtask queue, prior to running any other macrotasks or rendering or anything else.

+1. Dequeue and run the oldest task from the macrotask queue (e.g. “script”).
+2. Execute all microtasks:
+    -     	While the microtask queue is not empty:
+      -     	Dequeue and run the oldest microtask.
+3. Render changes if any.
+4. If the macrotask queue is empty, wait till a macrotask appears.
+5. Go to step 1.

+- So one may want to queueMicrotask to execute a function asynchronously, but within the environment state.

 ### Web API's